Billel Dziri

-Billel Dziri (بلال دزيري; born 21 January 1972) is an Algerian football manager, former player and the current head coach of ES Ben Aknoun.
+Billel Dziri (بلال دزيري; born 21 January 1972) is an Algerian football manager, former player.

 After starting off with NA Hussein Dey, Dziri played most of his career with USM Alger and had spells with Étoile Sportive du Sahel in Tunisia, CS Sedan Ardennes in France and Al-Sadd in Qatar.

 Club career

 In 2005 Billel Dziri won the Ballon d'or as the second player from USMA to achieve it, Dziri said he was expecting an individual crown and now that he had it he could only express his immense joy and that the award was the fruit of the efforts he had made for years in Algeria and outside the country.
 The award was received from the hand of the World Cup champion the former French star Laurent Blanc also with a message from Zinedine Zidane.
 With the end of the 2009–10 season, USM Alger captain Billel Dziri decided to put an end to his football career, which lasted more than 20 years, most of which were spent in USM Alger and his last match was against his former club NA Hussein Dey.
 And stated yes i confirm this because I have reached the age of 38 years and four months, which is the age that pushes me to retire because it is the right time for me, although i am sure that i can play for at least one or two more seasons.